 Avery Parkway was evaluated for yellow center line pavement markings following the guidance in the TMUTCD and does not currently meet any warrants based on ADT or sight distance issues.
-However, based on the site investigation and engineering judgement, it is recommended that double yellow center line pavement markings be installed from SH 46 to Cypress Mill at this time.
+However, vehicle maneuvers in the street may be an issue for oncoming traffic.
+Further evaluation is required to determine if parking restrictions are required in addition to the proposed centerline markings.